Get in Touch

 Requirements

-• Familiarity with networking concepts
+• Familiarity with networking principles

-• Experience with system administration tasks
+• Experience in performing system administration tasks

 Audience